Lazarus (Japanese TV series): Key antagonists

-A three-time Nobel Prize recipient neuroscientist who has deceived humanity with his seemingly cure-all wonder drug, Hapna, which is later revealed to be a deadly poison that will kill everyone who has taken it after three years.
+A three-time Nobel Prize recipient neuroscientist from Turkey, who has deceived humanity with his seemingly cure-all wonder drug, Hapna, which is later revealed to be a deadly poison that will kill everyone who has taken it after three years.
 He claims that the first wave of people will die in approximately 30 days following his announcement, unless they can track him down.